Madonna of the Stairs

 myminifactory

-This plaster cast is a direct copy of the original marble Madonna della Scala (Madonna of the Stairs).
-It is one of the earliest works of Michelangelo, created when he was about seventeen.
-The work is an obvious homage to stiacciato of Donatello, as Vasari also noted, both in technique and sizes plans with millimeter thickness variations, both in iconography, starting from the scale pattern with pronounced steps and handrails foreshortened, visible for example in the Feast of Herod in Lille, smashing spatially opening a path of dramatic vanishing.
-The waxy, translucent slab, like alabaster, is reminiscent of Desiderio.
-Carved in "rilievo schiacciato" it represents Michelangelo's exploration of quattrocento techniques.
-In both form and content we see the influence of Greek "stelai".
-The Madonna's face is in classical profile and she sits on a square block, Michelangelo's hallmark.
+This plaster cast is a direct replica of the original marble Madonna della Scala (Madonna of the Stairs).
+It's one of Michelangelo's earliest works, created when he was about seventeen years old.
+The work is an obvious tribute to Donatello's stiacciato technique and scale pattern with pronounced steps and handrails.
+This can be seen in the Feast of Herod in Lille, which opens up a dramatic path by spatially smashing traditional boundaries.
+The waxy, translucent slab is reminiscent of alabaster.
+Carved in "rilievo schiacciato," it showcases Michelangelo's exploration of quattrocento techniques.
+Both in form and content, we see the influence of Greek "stelai."
+The Madonna's face is in classical profile, and she sits on a square block, which is Michelangelo's hallmark.
 He chose not to show the Child's face but placed him in an odd position, either nursing or sleeping and encased in drapery, suggesting protection.
-In the background, four youths handle a long cloth, identified either the one used to lower Christ from the cross or a shroud.
-In Madonna of the Stairs, Michelangelo used the chisel more as a pencil to create the illusion of the Madonna's gown as it barely rises from the background.
-By subtly dissolving the barrier between object and background, the artist introduces dimension and depth as mere suggestions.
+In the background, four youths handle a long cloth, identified as either the one used to lower Christ from the cross or a shroud.
+In Madonna of the Stairs, Michelangelo uses the chisel more like a pencil to create the illusion of the Madonna's gown as it barely rises from the background.
+By subtly dissolving the barrier between object and background, he introduces dimension and depth as mere suggestions.
 The classical Roman character of Mary's profile finds its roots in fifth-century Greek grave designs.
-Extraordinary in Madonna of the Stairs is the fully mature, muscular power of the Christ Child's right arm and back, a pose that would be echoed in the sculpture Day in the Medici Chapel. - Text, michelangelo.org If you produce new work with the model and want to share it with us, drop us a line at web@smk.dk or stw@myminifactory.com.
+Extraordinary in Madonna of the Stairs is the fully mature, muscular power of the Christ Child's right arm and back, a pose that would be echoed in the sculpture Day in the Medici Chapel.
 This scan was produced in collaboration between The Statens Museum for Kunst and Scan the World for the SMK-Open project.
 Every model produced from this initiative is available under an open source license.
-Scanner - Artec Eva

 With this file you will be able to print Madonna of the Stairs with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Madonna of the Stairs.